Foundations of Palliative Care

 Gain essential skills in whole person care, symptom management, and serious illness communication through Foundations of Palliative Care, a two-day course designed for all members of the palliative care team.
 Learn alongside an interdisciplinary group of expert faculty and peers to build a shared foundation for effective, compassionate palliative practice across all care settings and patient ages.

-January session: This course is taught online in real time.
+This course is taught in person.

 $945

-This is the standard price, for a full list of profession pricing see below.
+For a full list of profession pricing see below.
 Group discounts are available.

 View All